 - manamE rAmanai pAda – MDR

 MDR will be remembered as one among those very few musicians who gave full justice to the varNams.
 Many varNams are grand creations, crystallising the various aspects of the rAga and also providing a complex laya fabric.
 There is a lot of scope for an artist to exploit these aspects and MDR excelled in this.
-In many MDR concerts, the varNam takes up a good 10-15 minutes – the rendition will be typically slow, focusing on the rAga, will contain multi-speed Avartanas, laya plays, and enjoyable pauses (with beautiful mrudangam interludes).
-Sometimes they are suffixed with kalapanAswaras as well.
-MDR’s renditions of famous varNams like “virbONi” (bhairavi), “vanajAkshi” (kalyANi) etc. are always special and so enriching!
+In many MDR concerts, the varNam takes up a good 10-15 minutes – the rendition will be typically slow, focusing on the intricacies of the rAga, will contain multi-speed Avartanas, laya plays, and enjoyable pauses (with beautiful mrudangam interludes).
+MDR’s renditions of famous varNams like “virbONi” (bhairavi), “vanajAkshi” (kalyANi) etc. are always so special and enriching!

 - For example, listen to this elaborate “vanajAksha” in rItigowla.
-Some of the noteworthy aspects of this rendition is the way gives slight emphasis at some points bringing out the rAgaswarUpa, his usage of voice modulation which gives a special “feel”, some interesting laya plays etc.:
+Some of the noteworthy aspects of this rendition is the way in which he gives slight emphasis at some points bringing out the rAgaswarUpa, his usage of voice modulation which gives a special “feel” and some interesting laya plays: